psychopy/psychopy/docs/source/builder/components/emotiv_marking.rst

     The value assigned to this marker

 stop marker : bool
-    Whether or not this is a stop marker
+    Whether or not this is a stop marker.
+Note: stop markers were designed for relatively long intervals (of the order of one second).
+If you wish to mark short intervals it is safer to send two instance markers and label them appropriately so that you can create the intervals in post processing.